St. Mary’s Hospital, Camrose

 Marcia Vikse Board Member

 Marcia and her husband Harvey moved into Camrose in 2013 having lived in the Donalda/Meeting Creek area for many years.
 She has extensive board involvement through church boards both local and national as well as nine years on the board of Bethany Care Centers in Camrose.
 Trained as a social worker, she worked in adoption and foster care, mental health and geriatrics.
 She served as the initial social worker with the Crossroads Day Program, Camrose, at it's interception.
 Later she went to work for the health region to establish and manage the home support program in the East Central Health Unit.
 In the late 1990's until 2003 she managed Home Care Programs in the Eastern region.
 Since retiring in 2003 she has been busy with family, particularly grandchildren and now great grandchildren.
-She looks forward to committing time to serve on the St. Mary's Hospital, Camrose Foundation Board.
+She looks forward to serving her third term on the St. Mary's Hospital, Camrose Foundation Board.

 Darren Lockhart Board Member